ashishj12/deal-costing-assistant-v2/README.md

    - inspect the factors that drove the estimate

 7. Changes
-   - detect stale artifacts and preview impact of edits
+   - detect stale artifacts and preview change impact

 8. Quality & export
    - validate model health